Associate Teaching Professor of Linguistics at UC San Diego

 - “Can I help connect you to campus resources?”

-- “Would you rather I check in with you about this, or I wait for you to share anything new, and just proceed as our meetings usually go?”
+- “Would you rather I check in with you about this when we meet, or I wait for you to share anything new, and just proceed as our meetings usually go?”

 - Think outside the box to support your students